Why Don’t NBA Games Start on Time? Here is The Answer

-Many sports enthusiasts, especially NBA fans, often wonder: Why don’t NBA games start exactly at the scheduled time?
+Many sports enthusiasts, especially NBA fans, often wonder: Why don’t NBA games start on time at the scheduled time?
 It seems like a plain ask, but deep digs show more.
 We’ve eyed key bits that shape this time pick.

 In this article, we shed light on how the NBA picks game times.
 Whether you’re a dedicated NBA follower or just someone seeking clarity on the matter, we invite you to explore this topic with us.